 Thick carpets can be more challenging and dangerous to walk on than thin carpets or bare floors.
 People with Parkinson’s typically develop a shuffling gait that contributes to an increased risk of tripping and/or falling.
 It’s best to remove throw rugs, but any remaining accent and area rugs should be placed on nonslip mats and the corners should be taped down or otherwise secured.
 Bare floors should be cleaned with slip-resistant floor wax.

 Floor lamps and table lamps should be placed so that they cannot be tipped over easily.
 Make sure all light switches are within reach and easy to turn on and off.
 Tuck away electrical cords so they do not pose a fall risk.

 - Furniture Arrangements

 Pieces of furniture should be placed far enough apart to enable a senior (and their mobility aid, if applicable) to access all areas of their home.
-If a PD patient uses a wheelchair, most experts suggest that pieces of furniture be placed roughly 5.5 feet apart, which allows a wheelchair to perform a complete 360-degree turn unhindered.
+If a PD patient uses a wheelchair, most experts suggest that furniture be placed roughly 5.5 feet apart, which is enough room for a wheelchair to perform a complete 360-degree turn unhindered.

 Decorative objects like large floor vases, statuary objects and side tables often prove difficult to navigate around.
 When possible, remove them or ensure they are placed well out of main walkways.